scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 Namespaces are partitions of the resources of the Linux Kernel so that a set of resources such as for example the process identifier (PID) is assigned to a specific Linux namespace and is only accessible from inside that namespace.
 In this case PID namespaces are nested meaning that from the original namespace you will be able to view the PID of any other process running in a nested namespace but you will not view the PID of any other process running outside your own namespace.
-You have different types of namespaces:
+There are different types of namespaces:

 * PID: For the process identifier (PID).
 This will isolate the PID of processes running in different namespaces.